qmk/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/jonavin/readme.md

         - indicators in FN layer using RGB in FN and number rows to show the timeout in minutes
     - LED address location map as enum definition in rgb_matrix_map.h
     - LED group lists for arrows, numpad, F row, num row, left and right side LEDs
-    - default startuo in single mode with default colour
+    - default startup in single mode with default colour
     - Capslock, Scroll Lock, and Num Lock (not set) indicator on left side LED
     - Layer indicator on right side LED
     - Fn key light up red when Fn layer activate